Searches for continuous gravitational waves from nine young supernova remnants: Searches

 The resulting target list and astronomical parameters are shown in Table~\ref{t:targets}.
-The individual \ac{SNR}s and the provenance of the parameters used are:
+The individual \acp{SNR} and the provenance of the parameters used are:

 \textit{G1.9+0.3}---Currently the youngest known \ac{SNR} in the galaxy \citep{Reynolds2008}.
 Nothing is visible inside the remnant, which although more than an arcminute across is small enough to be searched with one sky position for the integration times used here \citep{Whitbeck2006}.
-Several arguments favor it being a Type~Ia \citep{Reynolds2008}, but this is not definite and the remnant's youth makes it an interesting target.
+Several arguments favor it being a Type~Ia \citep{Reynolds2008}, which would leave no neutron star behind, but this is not definite and the remnant's youth makes it an interesting target on the chance it is not Type~Ia.
 We used the position of the center of the remnant from the discovery paper \citep{Reich1984}.
 The age and distance are from the ``rediscovery'' paper \citep{Reynolds2008}.